Richmond Truck Accident Lawyer

 Virginia is, unfortunately, a contributory negligence state, meaning that if the victim is even one percent at fault, they may not be eligible to bring a claim for damages.
-Contributory negligence is a subset of tort law which dates back to English common law and the belief that the responsible party should be held liable for any injuries caused during an accident.
+Contributory negligence is a subset of tort law that dates back to English common law and the belief that the responsible party should be held liable for any injuries caused during an accident.
 Therefore, if a victim’s injuries were exacerbated by their own actions, such as not buckling their seatbelt, then the victim could be prevented from bringing a claim for the extent of their injuries.
 In these scenarios, it might be best to consider the options of a settlement with the insurance company, but you should always consider speaking with a knowledgeable Richmond truck accident lawyer before settling.

 Virginia does not require that every motor vehicle driver in the state be insured.
 However, if a driver is not insured, they must pay an annual fee to the state Department of Motor Vehicles (“DMV”).
 The DMV clearly mandates that the annual fee is not a form of insurance, but is a requirement for all uninsured drivers.
 If an uninsured driver is involved in an accident, they must cover the cost of any related expenses out of pocket, rather than seek the inclusion of an insurance company.

 If you have been injured in a truck accident, the other side’s insurance company (if they have one), will likely have contacted you shortly after the accident.
 It is important to keep in mind that insurance companies are in the business of making money, and will work to settle a case as efficiently and expediently as possible.
 This will not always mean that you will get the best outcome so you should seek the legal counsel of a Richmond truck accident attorney before speaking with the other side’s insurance company.
 Insurance companies are able to coerce settlements with the promise of immediate payment.
 However, it is important to recognize that you may be entitled to a greater settlement offer than what the insurance company offers.